Collex-Bossy

 Collex-Bossy is a municipality of the Canton of Geneva, Switzerland.

 History

 Both Collex and Bossy were first mentioned in 1258.
 Collex was called Coliacum while Bossy was Bocium.

-Between 1790-1855 the municipality also included the village of Bellevue.
+Between 1790 and 1855 the municipality also included the village of Bellevue.

 In 1911, shortly after the invention of powered aircraft, one of Switzerland's first aerodromes was founded in Collex-Bossy.
 It featured grass runways and hangars, but was already abandoned a couple of years later.
 In 1919, the great council of the canton of Geneva chose the site for the construction of a modern airport.
 However, it soon opted for the nearby area of Cointrin instead, since some land-owners demanded high prices and lengthy court cases were expected for possible expropriations.

 Geography

 Collex-Bossy has an area, As of 2009, of 6.89 km2.
 Of this area, 4.42 km2 or 64.2% is used for agricultural purposes, while 1.71 km2 or 24.8% is forested.
 Of the rest of the land, 0.7 km2 or 10.2% is settled (buildings or roads), 0.02 km2 or 0.3% is either rivers or lakes and 0.01 km2 or 0.1% is unproductive land.

 Of the built up area, housing and buildings made up 4.6% and transportation infrastructure made up 3.3%. while parks, green belts and sports fields made up 1.5%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 44.3% is used for growing crops and 10.7% is pastures, while 9.1% is used for orchards or vine crops.
 All the water in the municipality is flowing water.

 The municipality is located on the right bank of the Versoix river and along the French border.
 It consists of the villages of Collex and Bossy.

 The municipality of Collex-Bossy consists of the sub-sections or villages of Bossy, La Rosière, La Bâtie, La Foretaille and Collex.